anshuman90-m/Starbucks-Data-Analysis-Project/README.md

 Average sugar across the analyzed beverages is approximately 81g, and average caffeine is ~33 mg.
 Significant variation exists in nutritional values across beverage categories, highlighting opportunities for healthier alternatives.

-## Business Impact & Problem Solved
+## 📈Business Impact & Problem Solved

 **Problem**:
 Starbucks offers a wide range of beverages with varying nutritional profiles.
 Without clear visualization, it is difficult for decision-makers to quickly understand calorie, sugar, and caffeine distribution across categories and identify high-impact products.